We have been roasting coffee for a long time, yet the competition scene has really only evolved over the last 12 years.

 Sometimes the awards and medals are not what they seem !

-The reasons they do this are simple – their everyday coffees are in fact lower grade qualities deemed not worthy of the competition (or they consider it a risk to their reputation if they score poorly), so in order to enter the comp they have bought small, expensive lots just for the event – it’s not a representation of their product quality, just their cheque book.
+The reasons they do this are simple – their everyday coffees are in fact lower grade qualities deemed not worthy of the competition (or they consider it a risk to their reputation if they score poorly), so in order to enter the comp they have bought small, expensive lots just for the event – it’s not a representation of their product quality, just their cheque book and deep pockets.

-Recent examples of this are companies scoring Gold Medals in 2015 and 2016 from Geishas and rare micro lots, yet these coffees were not available to purchase as roasted products because they mysteriously “sold out” literally days after the event or it’s called “Obscure” – which is code for we bought the coffee exclusively to win medals.
+Recent examples of this are companies scoring Gold Medals in 2015 and 2016 from Geishas and rare micro lots, yet these coffees were not available to purchase as roasted products because they mysteriously “sold out” literally a day after the event.

 Customers can’t purchase these coffees as they only had enough for the competition event.
 The coffee was never going to be commercially viable at over $100 per kilo there are no cafes that can afford such a product and no customers willing to spend that sort of money – so it’s fair to say, what’s the point other than bragging rights……indeed.